SimiaCryptus/MindsEye/README.md

 ### Stochastic Gradient Descent

-The "gradient descent" part of SGD is defined by the simplest orientation strategy, which simply moves along the [raw gradient](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/GradientDescent.java).
+The "gradient descent" part of SGD is defined by the simplest orientations strategy, which simply moves along the [raw gradient](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/GradientDescent.java).
 The stochastic part is implemented in a trainable component ([StochasticArrayTrainable](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/trainable/StochasticArrayTrainable.java)) that uses a random subset of the training data for evaluation.

 ### L1 and L2 normalization